castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 : Provisional

 Applications/protocols that use this scheme name:
-: Any application or protocol may use this scheme for any purpose, so long as the use conforms to the rules defined in this document.
+: Any application or protocol may use this scheme for any purpose, provided that its use conforms to the rules defined in this document.

 Contact:
 : N/A